Zinkia Entertainment

 Zinkia Entertainment (or simply Zinkia) is a Spanish production company located in Madrid, Spain.
 Its main focus is to create animated series for TV and games, for mobile devices and for game platforms.
 The company has more than 100 employees and their series have been sold in more than 95 countries worldwide.
 Zinkia was founded in 2001 by David Cantolla López and his brother Colman López, together with José María Castillejo as a capital partner.

 History

 In June 2006, one of its television series, Pocoyo, was awarded at the 30th International Festival of Annecy with the Cristal award for the "Best TV Series in the world" and a BAFTA prize in 2006.

 In April 2011, Zinkia acquired a 51% majority stake in UK distributor Cake Entertainment.
+This followed on the end of the partnership the company had with ITV Global Entertainment for the Pocoyo franchise.

+Zinkia Entertainment launched numerous Pocoyo spin-offs and two new animated series: the Spanish-French co-production Shuriken School (2006) and the pre-school Mola Noguru (2013).

 After a bond issue failed, the company entered the red: in 2012 it carried out an ERE that affected a third of the workforce, and in 2013 it had to declare bankruptcy.
 In July 2014, Cake Entertainment's management purchased back Zinkia's 51% stake in Cake due to Zinkia's bankruptcy.

 Zinkia managed to overcome this crisis thanks to Pocoyo's income, both in television rights and through its official YouTube channel.
 In 2016, it was acquired by the Mexican businessman Miguel Valladares, and since then it has focused exclusively on TV series animation.

+In May 2023, Zinkia announced the sale of the Pocoyo franchise to French investment firm Animaj SAS for an undisclosed amount.
+The sale would include all IP rights, distribution, and licensing to the franchise but would exclude the educational portions, which Zinkia would retain.
+In exchange for the deal, Zinkia would acquire a 7.99% minority stake in Animaj.
+The deal was closed on September 20, 2023, with the franchise transferring over to its new owners on the same day.